 Off the Beaten Path – Two Lesser Known Manitoulin Hikes

 Most visitors to Manitoulin Island are familiar with the Cup and Saucer Trail as well as the iconic Bridal Veil Falls system of steps and paths.
-But there are almost two dozen recognized trails spread throughout the width and breath of the world’s largest freshwater island!
+But there are almost two dozen recognized trails spread throughout the width and breadth of the world’s largest freshwater island!

 The Nimkees Trail